-Welcome to the Stamford Norwalk Chapter!
+Welcome to the Stamford-Norwalk Chapter!

-The Stamford Norwalk Chapter of Jack and Jill began as a “twinkle in the eye” of a small group of concerned, devoted mothers who met to talk, bond, and share ideas about motherhood.
-The group bonded together through their common interest in supporting the unique needs of their African-‐American children.
+The Stamford-Norwalk Chapter of Jack and Jill began as a “twinkle in the eye” of a small group of concerned, devoted mothers who met to talk, bond, and share ideas about motherhood.
+The group bonded together through their common interest in supporting the unique needs of their African‐American children.
 Thankfully, these mothers heard of a little-‐known mother’s organization called Jack and Jill of America through Esther Taylor, a member of the Los Angeles Jack and Jill Chapter.
 Although Jack and Jill only had 55 chapters at this time scattered throughout the country, the mothers were intrigued by the organization and forged ahead in their quest to become a part of the organization.

 On November 14, 1953, the hard work of Espie Bowens (Saunders), Josephine Blackshear, Mabel Redfern, Olivia Darrow, Evelyn Sumner, and Virginia Powell paid off.
 The group was proudly installed by then National President, Dr. Alberta V. Turner as the Fairfield County Chapter of Jack and Jill of America.
 This inaugural group of women attentively built and nurtured the chapter by supporting several initiatives, including C.O.R.E. and the NAACP.
-In 1963, our Chapter’s name changed to what is now known as the Stamford Norwalk Chapter.
+In 1963, our Chapter’s name changed to what is now known as the Stamford-Norwalk Chapter.

 About Jack and Jill of America